Travis Hamonic: New York Islanders

-Following a Memorial Cup Championship Final loss to the Windsor Spitfires, Hamonic signed a three-year entry level contract with the New York Islanders on May 26, 2010.
+He was selected by the New York Islanders of the National Hockey League (NHL) in the second round, 53rd overall, of the 2008 NHL entry draft.
+Hamonic signed a three-year entry-level contract with the New York Islanders on May 26, 2010.
 On November 24, 2010, after spending 19 games in the American Hockey League (AHL) with the Islanders' top minor league affiliate, the Bridgeport Sound Tigers, Hamonic made his NHL debut, putting in a strong performance for New York, who ultimately lost in overtime against the Columbus Blue Jackets.
-He later scored his first NHL goal on February 1, 2011, against Ondřej Pavelec of the Atlanta Thrashers.
+He scored his first NHL goal on February 1, 2011, against Ondřej Pavelec of the Atlanta Thrashers.
 Hamonic finished his rookie season with a total of five goals and 26 points in 62 games in a top-four role with the Islanders.

 In his first two NHL seasons, Hamonic was the only Islanders player to finish both seasons with a positive plus-minus rating.
 In the midst of the 2012–13 NHL lockout, Hamonic returned to the Islanders' affiliate in Bridgeport and posted ten points in 21 games.
 Following the 2012–13 shortened season, in which he helped the Islanders return to the Stanley Cup playoffs, Hamonic became a restricted free agent; he was rewarded with a seven-year, $27 million contract extension by the Islanders.

 Early in the 2015–16 NHL season, it was revealed that Hamonic had requested a trade specifically to Western Canada due to family reasons.
-Islanders general manager Garth Snow had known since before the season started, however was not able to find a deal that suited the Islanders' needs while accommodating Hamonic's request.
+Islanders general manager Garth Snow had known since before the season started, however, was not able to find a deal that suited the Islanders' needs while accommodating Hamonic's request.
 After the playoffs, news broke that Hamonic had rescinded his trade request, expressing his desire to remain an Islander with the news that his family situation had "stabilized".
 On October 12, 2016, Hamonic was named as an alternate captain for the upcoming season.
 He was utilised as a defensive defenceman, often playing a shutdown role against the opposing teams' best forwards.
 On March 18, 2017, he broke a 34-game goalless drought when he scored in a 4–3 loss to the Columbus Blue Jackets.